Blue-Cardigan/cfu-website/README.md

-## How To Add Luma Events to the C4U Website
+## How To Add Luma Events to the CfU Website

 1. Find the event ID on lu.ma > manage > more > Embed Event >